 Agricultural Institute students are able to attend all NC State University sporting events free of cost.
 For more information and to request student tickets, visit the NC State Athletics website.

 Student Health Service offers medical care to students on an outpatient basis.
 Located on campus in the Student Health Services Building at 2815 Cates Avenue, the facility is staffed by full-time physicians, registered nurses, and other medical support personnel.
 Counseling is also available for students in a group or individual setting to help deal with stress or other issues.

 Students requiring special assistance because of visual, hearing, or motor disabilities can contact Disability Services for Students (DSS).
 Interpreter, tutorial, and note taker and reader services are available.
-Direct services for all learning disabled students, such as educational counseling and arrangements for appropriate academic support, can also be initiated by DSS.
+Direct services for all learning disabled students, such as educational counseling and arrangements for appropriate academic support, can also be initiated by DRO.